 Examples of this are Native American settlement sites that show ditches dug from points of a river to flatter areas where crops were grown as well as archaeological evidence from ancient Egypt that tell of diverting the annual floodwaters of the Nile to irrigate fields of grain.

 Swales and ditches can be very utilitarian or can also be a very decorative part of a landscape.
 Some people make a feature of a dry creek bed in their yards so that the swale is not only functional to direct rainwater, but also very pretty.

 If you go the route of rainwater harvesting, once the rainwater is stored, the uses are nearly limitless.
 One of the primary uses of this water is for irrigation.
 During dry periods with little rainfall, this stored water can be used to irrigate food crops without relying on municipal water supplies.

 The setup below is what we use on our urban farm to automate the sprinkler systems in our greenhouses and veggie patches.
 With the rainwater storage and rainwater catchment unit, this is essentially an off-grid automatic watering setup for the farm.

 Water can be extracted from storage to watering cans or to irrigation systems.
 On our urban farm, we use a combination of hand watering and a home built solar-powered irrigation system to water our crops (as seen below).

 Irrigation of food crops is one use for water collecting from rainwater harvesting, but it certainly isn’t the only use.
-The collected rainwater can also be used to water your lawn as well as your houseplants.
+Similar to grey water, the collected rainwater can also be used to water your lawn as well as your houseplants.

 The compost heap – Harvested water can also be of use at your compost heap.
 Periodic watering of a compost pile is essential to keep the aerobic process of breaking down garden and food scraps to rich, beneficial compost.